-The length of the route or a pitch maybe determined by the availability of the anchors, the quality of the rocks, or the size of the rope.
+The length of the route or a pitch may be determined by the availability of the anchors, the quality of the rocks, or the size of the rope.
 A pitch is usually shorter than a length of a climbing rope and seldom longer than 100 feet.
-A usual length of ropes for outdoor climbing in the US are 50 meters (165 ft), 60 meters (200 ft) or 70 meters (230 ft) long.
+A usual length of ropes for outdoor climbing in the US is 50 meters (165 ft), 60 meters (200 ft), or 70 meters (230 ft) long.

 Most pitches for long climbs can be more than 160 feet long.
-A 160 feet long climb would be broken down into two pitches hence the word multi pitch.
-There are routes that has 600 to 700 feet long, 6 to 7 pitches.
+A 160 feet long climb would be broken down into two pitches hence the word multi-pitch.
+There are routes that have 600 to 700 feet long, 6 to 7 pitches.

 As far as the difficulty of climbing, multi-pitches also use the same climbing rating in the National Climbing Classification system as the single pitch.

-Multi pitch is combination of multiple routes with longer climb taking me up to higher grounds and further to the top.
-I have not yet have an opportunity to explore the multi pitch climbing but I would love to try.
-I believe it will open me up to more opportunity to explore the mountain further.
+Multi-pitch is a combination of multiple routes with longer climb taking me up to higher grounds and further to the top.
+I have not yet had an opportunity to explore multi-pitch climbing but I would love to try.
+I believe it will open me up to more opportunities to explore the mountain further.

-For a single pitch climb, it takes me few minutes to an hour depending on the difficulty of the climb.
-It is great to learn the feel of the rock and the different way of climbing it.
-However, I would like to spend more time and experience climbing to different destination without having to be belay down right away or limited by the length of my rope.
+For a single pitch climb, it takes me a few minutes to an hour depending on the difficulty of the climb.
+It is great to learn the feel of the rock and the different ways of climbing it.
+However, I would like to spend more time and experience climbing to different destinations without having to be belayed down right away or limited by the length of my rope.

-Multi pitch climbing opens up to new cliffs and new terrain on taller mountains.
+Multi-pitch climbing opens up to new cliffs and new terrain on taller mountains.
 The experience alone is exciting.
 The feeling of achievement and being on top of the world are exhilarating.
-All in all, I would like to climb multi pitches for the experience and the journey to be on top of mountains.
+All in all, I would like to climb multi-pitches for the experience and the journey to be on top of the mountains.

 What does it take?

 Are you ready for a road trip?
-If you do not live close to the mountains where multi pitch routes are available, you will definitely need to be prepare to travel.
+If you do not live close to the mountains where multi-pitch routes are available, you will definitely need to be prepared to travel.
 I live in Florida where there is no mountain only swamps and sink-holes.
 It takes a lot longer and much more expenses for me to learn outdoor climbing.

-Always plan ahead before you climb a multi pitch or even single pitch outdoor.
-Sometimes it can take an entire day to climb to destination and back.
-Also anticipate in weather that may require taking longer than usual.
+Always plan ahead before you climb a multi-pitch or even single pitch outdoor.
+Sometimes it can take an entire day to climb to the destination and back.
+Also, anticipate in weather that may require taking longer than usual.
 Pack as light as possible and make sure everything fits in your backpack as much as possible.
 You want your hands to be free so you can climb easily without obstructions.
 Here are a few items to consider:

 - Bring a pair of gloves.
 This is helpful for belaying to prevent rope burns or even keep your hands warm in cold weather.
 Take them off when you climb.

-- A light, warm and waterproof jacket is great to protect against wind or rain.
+- A light, warm, and waterproof jacket are great to protect against wind or rain.